Go Nuts with Almonds!

 Go Nuts in the Kitchen

-With a mature tree yielding up to 50 pounds of almonds per year, that’s a lot of nuts to eat!
-Here are some easy ways to use your harvest.
+A mature almond tree can yield up to 50 pounds of nuts per year—plenty for experimenting with homemade almond-based recipes.
+Here are some simple and delicious ways to use your harvest:

 Blanched Almonds